 Offered through the Department of Art and Art Professions.

 Important Note: This course fulfills the ARVA-GE 2027 requirement for Visual Arts Administration students on the Arts Management track.
-Led by Dr. Rachel Lifter, Director of the master’s program in Costume Studies, the program places equal emphasis on art and fashion.
+The program places equal emphasis on art and fashion.
 All graduate students are welcome to apply.

-All program applicants are encouraged to meet with their academic adviser to determine if and how this course may be applied toward their program requirements and degree completion.
+All program applicants are encouraged to meet with their academic advisor to determine if and how this course may be applied toward their program requirements and degree completion.

 - GeoBlue International Health Insurance - Included